skywolf829/APMGSRN/Code/UI/README.md

 1. It is required to have a CUDA enabled GPU to do any rendering.
 2. The renderer uses only "cuda:0", and does not currently support using any other slots unless that is overwritten in the code. (see init for ```RendererThread``` where it is defined).
 3. A 3 channel coordinate is expected as input, and only single channel output is expected from the network for use in a transfer function, which makes this incompatible with radiance fields networks that may expect 3D coordinate + viewing angle input, and (r,g,b,a) output.
-4. Renderer was only tested on a 2080Ti 11GB and a 3070 8GB, so performance on cards older (or newer!) than these is unknown.
+4. Renderer was only tested with a GTX 1060 3GB, RTX 2080Ti 11GB and an RTX 3070 8GB, so performance on cards older (or newer!) than these is unknown.
+However, even the GTX 1060 was performant during renders, but smaller batch sizes were necessary to fit in the VRAM.

 ---
 ## Known issues/bugs